vectorgrp/sil-kit/docs/demos/demos.rst

    b.
 For a |ProductName| package: open the `SilKit-Demos` folder
 #.
 Opening the folder automatically starts the CMake configuration step.
    You can also manually call this step in the CMake extension page under `Project Status | Configure`.
 #.
-In the CMake extention page, build the project under `Project Status | Build`
+In the CMake extension page, build the project under `Project Status | Build`
 #.
 Locate the binaries

    a.
 For the git repository: The binaries reside in ``_build/<build config>/<build type, e.g. Debug, Release>/``